shsagir/play-area-sync/docs/tls.md

 ### TLS via Let's Encrypt

 [Let's encrypt](https://en.wikipedia.org/wiki/Let's_Encrypt) is a free certificate authority and can be used to generate free certificates for custom domains.
-This option does not work for wildcard domains.
+This option **does not work for wildcard domains**.
 We offer automatic Let's Encrypt integration for many plans for free.

 ### Bring your own certificate